 Contrary to what I mentioned in my last answer, I've actually never felt happier!
 Even though freelancing is arguably one of the most stressful decisions you can ever make, I've actually never felt more grounded.
 I feel I've grown so much as a person over the last year.
 I've come to realise my worth as a creative and trust myself more than ever.

 The only person I have to answer to (after clients) is myself, and there's something quite liberating in that.

 How does country life compare to the city in terms of business.
 For better?

 The thing I find most remarkable is the fierce loyalty people have in Cumbria.
 If you do good work and look after them, they will sing your praises.
-The atmosphere is less competitive, more collaborative.
-Cumbria has dealt with a series of hardships during my lifetime alone, from the foot-and-mouth epidemic to repeated flooding over the years, as a result, everyone is eager to raise each other up and see people succeed.
+The atmosphere is less competitive and more collaborative.
+Cumbria has dealt with a series of hardships during my lifetime alone, from the foot-and-mouth epidemic to repeated flooding over the years.
+As a result, everyone is eager to raise each other up and see people succeed.

-At the end of a lot of client meetings, we’ll have swapped contacts with each other, either for other potential clients for me or suppliers to help my clients, or maybe just a great local restaurant.
-My clients will help spread the word about my business and I do the same for theirs.
-I’ll buy their products, drink coffee in their cafés, recommend them to friends.
+At the end of a lot of client meetings, we'll have swapped contacts with each other, either for other potential clients for suppliers or me to help my clients, or maybe just a great local restaurant.
+My clients will help spread the word about my business, and I do the same for theirs.
+I'll buy their products, drink coffee in their cafés, and recommend them to friends.
 It becomes a mutual, long-term relationship.
-I’ve recently agreed to help a pilates instructor with her logo if she’ll help me with my tight hamstrings - teamwork!
+I've recently agreed to help a pilates instructor with her logo if she helps me with my tight hamstrings – teamwork!

 And for worse?

 Most businesses in Cumbria now appreciate the need for good branding, websites, and marketing.
-Ten years ago it was an uphill struggle convincing a lot of people the importance of being online.
+Ten years ago, it was an uphill struggle to convince a lot of people of the importance of being online.